cawlin/orca-simple-mac-setup/README.md

 # Download Orca

 Head to the Orca Itch.io page and download the app.
-Consider making a donation because the program is neat. https://hundredrabbits.itch.io/orca
+Consider making a donation because the program is neat.
+Install the app like any other mac app. https://hundredrabbits.itch.io/orca

 # Download a Software Synth

 Orca does not make any sounds itself.
 It controls other programs or physical instrument through [Midi](https://en.wikipedia.org/wiki/MIDI).
 To make sounds and music we need an instrument for Orca to control.

-To quickly get up and running lets use Dexed - a plugin synth that is closely modeled on the Yamaha DX7 [Dexed](https://asb2m10.github.io/dexed/)
+To quickly get up and running lets use Dexed - a plugin synth that is closely modeled on the Yamaha DX7.
+Download and install.
+[Dexed](https://asb2m10.github.io/dexed/)

 # Set Up Midi